videojs/blog/source/_drafts/Autoplay-Best-Practices-with-Video-js.md

 With Firefox, Mozilla has taken the position of not having a firm autoplay policy for the time being.
 That may change in the future.
 That said, Firefox today [does allow users to disable autoplay](https://support.mozilla.org/en-US/questions/1150702) with a few configuration changes.

 ### IE11 and Edge
-Autoplay always works in Microsoft's browsers.
+Microsoft's browsers have no specific/known autoplay policy - at the time of writing, autoplay just works in IE11 and Edge.

 ## Refresher on How to Request Autoplay in Video.js
 Note how the title of this section uses the word "request."
 That's intentional because it should be thought of as a request.
 Remember, **never assume autoplay will work.**